Skip the spendy pet treats and make your own. But careful: You might end up eating them yourself.

 Your dog’s not picky, but that doesn’t mean he or she doesn’t deserve the best.

-Just as you want to know what goes into the food you eat, it’s good to be in the know for your pup pal, too, and there’s no better way to keep an eye on your dog’s diet than by making some of those good eats yourself.
+Just as you want to know what goes into the food you eat, it’s good to be in the know for your pup pal, too, and there’s no better way to keep an eye on your dog’s diet than by making some of those good eats yourself and use a dog carrier backpack 40 lbs.
 This is most important when allergies—to, say, grains or poultry—already exist.

 So instead of reading labels, avoid the pet store altogether, pick up whole food ingredients at your local supermarket, and make healthy treats your dog just might be willing to share.

 Dried Minty-Fresh Sweet Potatoes

 Not only will your hiking hound go gaga for these treats, the addition of mint will sweeten your dog’s breath, making your tent time much more palatable.
 Makes 10 to 20 servings, depending on the size of your pet.

 1-2 sweet potatoes

 1/2 cup pumpkin puree (canned is fine)